MatanHamilis/bitcoin-sighash-scan/README.md

 Otherwise,  follow the instruction from  [Bitcoin core's website](https://bitcoincore.org/).
 Notice it might take a while to synchronize your node.
 In the end of the process your Bitcoin node should be up and running.
-You'll also have to obtain the username and password for your RPC.

 ## Running